Explore more calculators

 Why Margin Matters

+Margin determines how much capital is locked in a trade and how much room you have left for new positions or drawdown.
 Without understanding margin, traders often take excessive risk without realizing it.

 Frequently Asked Questions